HarperDB/documentation/docs/developers/replication/README.md

 ### Database Initial Synchronization and Resynchronization
 When a new node is added to the cluster, if its database has not previously been synced, it will initially download the database from the first node it connects to.
 This will copy every record from the source database to the new node.
 Once the initial synchronization is complete, the new node will enter replication mode and receive records from each node as they are created, updated, or deleted.
 If a node goes down and comes back up, it will also resynchronize with the other nodes in the cluster, to ensure that it has the most up-to-date data.

-The initial download can be a time-consuming process, depending on the size of the database and the network speed between the nodes.
-You may consider using the clone node functionality to perform fast cloning of a node, or using the backup and restore functionality to move data between nodes.
-With a cloned database, when the nodes connect, they will resume from the last transaction.

-You may also specify a `start_time` in the `add_node` to specify that when a database connects, that it does not download the entire database, but only data since a given starting time.
+You may also specify a `start_time` in the `add_node` to specify that when a database connects, that it should not download the entire database, but only data since a given starting time.

 #### Advanced Configuration
 You can also check the configuration of the replication system, including the current known nodes and certificates, by querying the hdb_nodes and hdb_certificate table: